OutSystems/docs-support/src/licensing/app-object-count.md

 * Disabled applications continue to contribute to the AO count until they're deleted.
 * Components sourced from [OutSystems Forge](https://www.outsystems.com/forge/) also contribute to the AO count.
 * In OutSystems Developer Cloud, you can deploy multiple versions of the same library.
 Only the version with the highest number of AOs contributes to the AO count.
+* In OutSystems 11, libraries that are published to the development runtime environment contribute to the AO count, even when they are not referenced by any applications in that runtime.
+Unreferenced libraries that are deployed to non-production or production runtimes also contribute to the AO count.

 ## AO limits

 OutSystems subscriptions typically include rights to run applications up to a specified number of AOs, with options for upgrading AO capacity that vary by subscription.
-You can review your AO limits within the Customer Portal and you can see the current AO usage displayed for each runtime environment within Service Center.
+With OutSystems 11, you can review your AO limits within the Customer Portal and you can see the current AO usage displayed for each runtime environment within Service Center.
+With OutSystems Developer Cloud, you can review these within the Subscription section of the ODC Portal.

 ### Subscriptions with one production runtime